hshahraki/BLCM-Infrared-Small-Target-Detection/README.md

 Shahraki, H., Moradi, S. & Aalaei, S. A noise-robust method for infrared small target detection.
 SIViP 17, 2489–2497 (2023). https://doi.org/10.1007/s11760-022-02466-y

+BLCM_V2 is the extended version of the algorithm